 - Sometimes the terms and conditions of the Play Store or the application might change.
 Accept the terms and conditions, if needed.

-- When data saver is enabled on the device, ensure that Google Play Store and Google Play Services are excluded.
+- When a data saver is enabled on the device, ensure that Google Play Store and Google Play Services are excluded.

 - The actual application installation process is done between Google and the device.
 If there is a delay, it is usually on the site of Google and at the moment there is no tool in Miradore to monitor this connection.

 - Verify that there are no issues with the APK file by installing the application manually on the device.
-You can do this via a USB connection, with the APK used in Miradore application deployment.
+You can do this via a USB connection, with the APK used in the Miradore application deployment.
 In some cases during the manual installation, you might receive an error message giving you some more information about the problem.

 Play Store application

 - The user has not accepted the installation request on the device.